Maui Now: November 29, 2017 Weather Forecast

 Lanai City

-Today: Isolated showers after noon.
+Today: Isolated showers.
 Partly sunny, with a high near 76.
-Breezy, with a northeast wind 14 to 20 mph, with gusts as high as 28 mph.
+Breezy, with a northeast wind 14 to 20 mph, with gusts as high as 26 mph.
 Chance of precipitation is 20%.

 Tonight: Isolated showers.
 Mostly cloudy, with a low around 68.
 Northeast wind 10 to 14 mph, with gusts as high as 18 mph.
 Chance of precipitation is 20%.